pureweb-creator/leman-pay/README.md

-Here’s the README file in markdown format based on your description:

----

 # LemanPay

 LemanPay is a PHP package that makes it simple to integrate payment functionality into your applications.
 It supports both redirect-based payment flows and direct card payments.